-Dobutamine mimics exercise, so you will most likely feel effects similar to exercise or anxiety.
+You may experience any of the symptoms you usually get when exercising.
 Common effects may be racing heartbeat, breathlessness, chest tightness, dizziness, or nausea.
-You may also experience a dry mouth and blurred vision if we use another drug called atropine, but this effect does not last long.
+You may also experience dry mouth and blurred vision if we use the medication Atropine, but this effect does not last long.
+You are still advised not to drive for up to two hours after the medication was given for this reason.

 You may have some discomfort from the area where the tube was inserted in your arm/hand or from the area in the chest where the ultrasound probe has been pressing.

-The test is generally safe.
-The overall risk from the test is small with very low chances of more serious complications like heart attack (1 in 2000) and abnormal heart rhythm (1 in 1000).
-There is a small risk (1 in 1,000) of having an allergic reaction to the medications used.
+The stress test is generally safe.
+The overall risk from the test is small, with very low chances of more serious complications like heart attack (1 in 10,000) and serious abnormal heart rhythms (1 in 5000).
+There is a small risk (1 in 1000) of developing allergic reaction to the contrast agent used, or other medication if given.